Welcome to Saltaire

 Further afield (and also worth a visit) are the villages of Haworth and Thornton (famous as being the birthplace of the Brontes), the spa town of Ilkley, and the beautiful Yorkshire Dales to the north.

 With its Bohemian feel and Hockney connections, Saltaire village has become a magnet for artists, poets, writers and musicians.
 Every year the village hosts the very popular Saltaire Festival (which is usually held in September), and the Saltaire Arts Trail (which is now usually held earlier in the year).
+There is also the Aire Sculpture Trail - a permanent collection of scultures and other works of art which runs through the village along the River Aire and the Leeds Liverpool Canal.

 In December 2001 Saltaire was designated a World Heritage Site by UNESCO, thanks to the hard work of a dedicated group of locals who mounted a successful bid to get the village recognised for its historical significance at the international level.
 [N.B.
 Please click here for more information about Saltaire's designation as a World Heritage Site.]